 As with all of our wonderful programs in Cusco, volunteers on this project are accommodated with one of our friendly local host families, where breakfast and dinner of traditional Peruvian cuisine are provided daily.
 All home-stay families have been fully vetted by out local team and are located within a short walk from each other, making hanging out with other volunteers easy.
 Plus, it is only a 10 minute taxi ride to the tourist heart of Cusco – Plaza de Armas – where a multitude of restaurants, cafes and bars are available.
 All host families have standard amenities available, including comfortable beds, hot showers and modern bathrooms (Peruvian Starndard).
 Wi-Fi is also available (additional charges may apply in some cases).
 All families have experience hosting international volunteers.
 Depending on the time of year it may be necessary to share a room with other volunteers.
 Living with a local family truly is the best way to throw oneself into the local culture and to meet people who will become lifelong friends!

 Host families will provide breakfast, lunch and dinner, however it is often easier to buy lunch at a nearby cafe during the week.
 Meals are also provided on the weekends if required.
 Peruvian food is delicious and, yes, different.
 It is based around rice, potatoes, fish and lots of locally-grown fruit, such as cherimoya, lucuma, citrus fruits and pineapple.
 Pollo a la Brasa, also known as Peruvian chicken, is one of the most consumed dishes in the country.
-Originally only seasoned with salt and cooked in charcoal today the chicken is marinated in a “secret” mixture mainly consisting of vinegar, spices, dark beer or soy sauce, and then grilled in especially fabricated Pollo a la brasa ovens.
+Originally only seasoned with salt and cooked in charcoal today the chicken is marinated in a “secret” mixture mainly consisting of vinegar, spices, dark beer or soy sauce, and then grilled in specially fabricated Pollo a la brasa ovens.
 Salsas, sauces or dips are an essential part of the Peruvian cuisine and a must on every table.